-With all the talk about ancillary airline fees, paying for exit row seats and the like, I was reminded of the sad reality that choosing the safest seat on airplane may be a lifesaver.
+With all the talk about ancillary airline fees, picking seats on flights to Hawaii, paying for an exit row, aisle, and window seat, and upgrades and the like, we were reminded by your comments of the reality that choosing the safest seat on an airplane may be a lifesaver.
+Then you’ll recall that last year, there was the United 777 engine fire incident en route to Hawaii, which thankfully ended uneventfully.

-A friend and employee, Jean Hancock (sister of Herbie), died on Delta Flight 191, when it crashed on landing at DFW in August 1985.
+Beat of Hawaii’s friend and former co-worker, Jean Hancock (sister of Herbie), died on Delta Flight 191 when it crashed on landing at DFW.
+It will have been 37 years tomorrow that it occurred.
 Jean died far too young at age 41.
-It’s something that’s always been haunting.
-She was returning from visiting family in Florida, and as a technology consultant and very frequent flyer, had upgraded to first class.
-On approach to landing the plane crashed as a result of pilot error combined with extreme micro-burst wind shear.
-Most of the 27 survivors of Flight 191 were located in the rear section of the plane, which broke free from the main fuselage before the aircraft hit a water tank.
+It’s something that’s always haunted both of us.
+She was returning from visiting family in Florida, and as a very frequent flyer, had been upgraded to first class.
+On approach to landing, the plane crashed due to extreme microburst wind shear in a storm.
+NTSB said the accident was a result of the crew’s decision to fly through the thunderstorm, lack of procedures to avoid and escape microbursts, and lack of wind shear information.
+Most of the 27 survivors of Flight 191 were located in the plane’s rear section, which broke free from the main fuselage before the aircraft hit a water tank.
+Based on this accident, NASA developed technology that detects wind shear and microburst conditions In 1994, wind shear detection was installed and became mandatory on aircraft.

 “In 11 of the 20 crashes, rear passengers clearly fared better.
 Only five accidents favored those sitting forward.”